Shougo/neobundle.vim/README.md

 ## Advantages over Vundle

 1. Better command name (:NeoBundle rather than :Bundle)
-2. Works if you set 'shellslash' in your .vimrc.
-3. Support for vimproc(asynchronous update/install).
+2. Support for vimproc(asynchronous update/install).
-4. Support for unite.vim interface(update/install/search).
+3. Support for unite.vim interface(update/install/search).
-5. Support for revision locking.
+4. Support for revision locking.
-6. Support for multiple version control systems (Subversion/Git).
+5. Support for multiple version control systems (Subversion/Git).
-7. Support for lazy initialization for optimizing startup time.
+6. Support for lazy initialization for optimizing startup time.
-8. and so on...
+7. and so on...

 ## Tips